astoeckel/libnlif/README.md

-# libbioneuron
+# libBioNeuronQP -- Fast Two-Comp LIF weight solver

-Fast weight solver for Two-Compartment LIF neurons using the OSQP library
+This is a fast weight solver for Two-Compartment LIF neurons using the [OSQP library](https://www.osqp.org/).

 ## Compiling